 Xalet del Nin:

 Located in the heart of the winery area of Catalonia, this beautiful seafront wedding venue was built on the ruins of Adarró, an Ibero-Roman villa dating back from the V and I century BC.
-A fossilized grapevine was found on the property’s gardens, which confirmed that this location was one of the first Roman towns that traded with wine.
+A fossilized grapevine was found on this venue´s gardens, which confirmed that this location was one of the first Roman towns that traded with wine.

 The current building, with over 3000m2 of gardens with sea views, is a stunning Modernist building designed by Josep Font I Gumà, contracted in early XX century by the Ferrer Nin family to create a comfortable, elegant home for their large family.